neg-0/dod-fitness/video_docs/scene_breakdown.md

 ## 6. Call to Action (15-30 seconds)
 - Inspiring montage: Quick cuts of diverse service members benefiting from the app
-- Final shot: Space Force and DoD Fitness App logos merging in a burst of energy
+- Final shot: Space Force and Atlas logos merging in a burst of energy
 - Closing animation: Call-to-action text forming from stars in a space backdrop

 Transitions: Use sleek, tech-inspired transitions between scenes, such as data stream effects, holographic dissolves, and particle transformations to maintain a cohesive, futuristic feel throughout the video.